ssingh-rookie/DriveFlow/tasks/prd-instructor-portal.md

 ### Secondary User Flows

-- **As an instructor**, I want to easily switch between my instructor view and any student accounts I may have for testing
 - **As an instructor**, I want to update my availability schedule so that I can manage my working hours (future scope)
 - **As an instructor**, I want to see lesson details (pickup/dropoff locations, student notes) so that I can prepare effectively

+### Developer User Flows

+- **As a developer**, I want to easily switch between student and instructor roles during testing so that I can verify both user experiences without multiple accounts
+- **As a developer**, I want quick login options for different user types so that I can rapidly test various scenarios

 ## Functional Requirements

 ### 1. Authentication & Role-Based Access

-- **REQ-001**: Extend existing login page with role selection (Student/Instructor)
+- **REQ-001**: Extend existing login page with developer-friendly role selection (Student/Instructor) for easy testing
+- **REQ-002**: Implement quick login buttons or dropdown for different test users (e.g., "Login as Instructor John", "Login as Student Sarah")
-- **REQ-002**: Implement instructor role checking using existing User and UserOrg models
+- **REQ-003**: Implement instructor role checking using existing User and UserOrg models
-- **REQ-003**: Ensure all instructor queries are scoped to instructor's orgId for multi-tenant security
+- **REQ-004**: Ensure all instructor queries are scoped to instructor's orgId for multi-tenant security
-- **REQ-004**: Redirect instructors to instructor portal (`/instructor`) after successful login
+- **REQ-005**: Redirect users to appropriate portal based on selected role (`/instructor` for instructors, `/lessons` for students)
+- **REQ-006**: Provide role switching capability in development environment without full logout/login cycle

 ### 2. Instructor Dashboard

-- **REQ-005**: Display today's lesson schedule as the primary view
+- **REQ-007**: Display today's lesson schedule as the primary view
-- **REQ-006**: Show lesson cards with: time, student name, service type, pickup/dropoff locations, current status
+- **REQ-008**: Show lesson cards with: time, student name, service type, pickup/dropoff locations, current status
-- **REQ-007**: Filter lessons to only show those assigned to the logged-in instructor
+- **REQ-009**: Filter lessons to only show those assigned to the logged-in instructor
-- **REQ-008**: Display lessons chronologically (earliest first)
+- **REQ-010**: Display lessons chronologically (earliest first)
-- **REQ-009**: Highlight current/upcoming lessons with visual indicators
+- **REQ-011**: Highlight current/upcoming lessons with visual indicators

 ### 3. Lesson Management

-- **REQ-010**: Provide "Start Lesson" action for confirmed lessons at/near start time
+- **REQ-012**: Provide "Start Lesson" action for confirmed lessons at/near start time
-- **REQ-011**: Provide "Complete Lesson" action for in-progress lessons
+- **REQ-013**: Provide "Complete Lesson" action for in-progress lessons
-- **REQ-012**: Provide "Mark No-Show" action for lessons where students don't appear
+- **REQ-014**: Provide "Mark No-Show" action for lessons where students don't appear
-- **REQ-013**: Update lesson status in real-time when actions are taken
+- **REQ-015**: Update lesson status in real-time when actions are taken
-- **REQ-014**: Prevent instructors from modifying lessons belonging to other instructors
+- **REQ-016**: Prevent instructors from modifying lessons belonging to other instructors
-- **REQ-015**: Show status history for transparency (when lesson was started, by whom, etc.)
+- **REQ-017**: Show status history for transparency (when lesson was started, by whom, etc.)

 ### 4. Student Lesson History

-- **REQ-016**: Display list of students assigned to the instructor within their organization
+- **REQ-018**: Display list of students assigned to the instructor within their organization
-- **REQ-017**: Show complete lesson history for each student (past and upcoming)
+- **REQ-019**: Show complete lesson history for each student (past and upcoming)
-- **REQ-018**: Include lesson status, dates, notes, and basic progress tracking
+- **REQ-020**: Include lesson status, dates, notes, and basic progress tracking
-- **REQ-019**: Scope student access to instructor's organization only
+- **REQ-021**: Scope student access to instructor's organization only

+### 5. Developer Testing Features

+- **REQ-022**: Implement development-only quick user switching without authentication
+- **REQ-023**: Provide test user seeds with different roles (instructors, students) across multiple organizations
+- **REQ-024**: Include role indicator in UI header during development to show current test user context

-### 5. Error Handling & Validation
+### 6. Error Handling & Validation

-- **REQ-020**: Validate that instructor belongs to the same organization as the lesson before allowing modifications
+- **REQ-025**: Validate that instructor belongs to the same organization as the lesson before allowing modifications
-- **REQ-021**: Handle edge cases like lessons that are already started by another user
+- **REQ-026**: Handle edge cases like lessons that are already started by another user
-- **REQ-022**: Display friendly error messages for permission denied scenarios
+- **REQ-027**: Display friendly error messages for permission denied scenarios
-- **REQ-023**: Gracefully handle network connectivity issues with appropriate feedback
+- **REQ-028**: Gracefully handle network connectivity issues with appropriate feedback

 ## Non-Goals (Out of Scope)